 They wed at St. Kitts on Sunday 11 March 1787.
 Fanny loved Nelson and she found him to be a wonderful husband and father.
 Ten years after their wedding, she wrote to him on 11 March 1797, stating:

 “Tomorrow … is our wedding-day, when it gave me a dear husband and my child the best of fathers.”

 Nelson also seemed happy with his decision to marry and drew up a new will making Fanny his sole beneficiary.
 He also wrote a short note to his friend William Locker, an officer in the Royal Navy who had taken command of HMS Lowestoffe and sailed her to the West Indies in 1777.
 At the time 19-year-old Nelson was one of his newly promoted lieutenants and he served with Locker for the next fifteen months.
-In Nelson’s letter dated 21 March 1787, he mentioned his new wife stating:
+In Nelson’s letter dated 21 March 1787, he mentioned Frances Nelson stating:

 “I am married to an amiable woman, that far make amends for everything: indeed till I married her I never knew happiness.
 And I am morally certain she will continue to make me a happy man for the rest of my days.
 I shall have the great pleasure in introducing you to her.”

 July of that year was also the month that Nelson returned to England with Fanny following later.
 After her arrival, husband and wife first visited Nelson’s relatives in Norfolk before meeting his father, the Reverend Edmund Nelson.
 The Reverend had been living a quiet life and earning a modest income as a parson.
 However, his health was not necessarily robust:

 “[He] had long been an invalid, suffering under paralytic and asthmatic affections, which for several hours after he rose in the morning, scarcely permitted him to speak.
 He had been given over by his physicians for this complaint nearly forty years before his death; and was, for many of his last years, obliged to send all his winters at Bath.”